You know, between things like looking the other way in regards to education (I'm

 back home.
 So saying Bush is against Stem

-So why are they saying this when it isn't true?
-I dunno.
-I could guess and
+So why is the media saying this when it isn't true?
+I'm no mind reader so I dunno.
+I sure wish I did!

 say that far too many newspapers run misleading headlines and these specific cartoonists only read the headlines and never the story in their own and other papers.
-In short, most of the people writing about this are ignorant and uneducated on the subject and don't care.
+In short, most of the people writing about this are ignorant and uneducated on the subject and They Don't Care.
 Either that or they know they are lying but think YOU are stupid enough to believe them.

 Some political cartoonists, do get it, do understand it, and have the intelligence to pass their knowledge on to their audience.
 They are: